wygulmage/xmobar/readme.md

 :     If you're running xmobar in a tiling window manager, you might need
       to set this option to `False` so that it behaves as a docked application.
 Defaults to `True`.

+`pickBroadest`
+:     When multiple displays are available, xmobar will choose by default
+      the first one to place itself.
+With this flag set to `True` (the default is `False`) it will choose the broadest one instead.

 `persistent`
 :     When True the window status is fixed i.e. hiding or revealing is not